 Practically speaking, the user interprets this as a gap in the process where 'nothing is happening' (given that there is no noise from when the tuple is triggered to the time the DTMF input fully finishes) and either disconnects or tries typing in the digits themselves.

 Toggling dial pad tone on/off can affect the way DTMF inputs are captured

-Unfortunately, there's no straightforward way to know exactly how each and every device brand, make/model would behave if the dial pad tone were not switched on, as we did identify instances where even when dial pad tone was switched-off, DTMF inputs were captured and in cases where they weren't.
+Unfortunately, there's no straightforward way to know exactly how each and every device brand, make/model would behave if the dial pad tone were not switched on, as we did identify instances where even when the dial pad tone was switched-off, DTMF inputs were captured and in cases where they weren't.

-Toggling 'mute' option during the call run can impact the way DTMF inputs get captured
+Toggling the 'mute' option during the call run can impact the way DTMF inputs get captured